ayushkssk/ayushkssk/README.md

 ## Professional Experience 💼

 ### Implementation Manager at Plus91 Technologies Pvt Ltd. (April 2023 - Present)
-**Key responsibilities:**
+**Key Responsibilities:**
-- Led a proficient on-site project management team, ensuring the seamless implementation and integration of IT solutions in the district, optimizing workflows and meeting project timelines to exceed client expectations
+- Leading a proficient on-site project management team, ensuring seamless implementation and integration of IT solutions across the district, optimizing workflows, and meeting project timelines to exceed client expectations
-- Directed and mentored a dynamic team of IT professionals, fostering a collaborative and high-performance work environment
+- Directing and mentoring a dynamic team of IT professionals, fostering a collaborative and high-performance work environment
-- Implemented strategic resource allocation and skill development initiatives, resulting in increased team efficiency and overall project success
+- Implementing strategic resource allocation and skill development initiatives, resulting in increased team efficiency and overall project success

-### IT Administrator & Stock Manager at DevWingsBuildangle Pvt.Ltd.
-(March 2021 - December 2022)
+### IT Administrator & Stock Manager at DevWingsBuildangle Pvt.
+Ltd. (March 2021 - December 2022)
-**Key responsibilities:**
+**Key Responsibilities:**
-- Maintained and organized numerous office files
+- Maintained and organized numerous office files and documentation
-- Constantly updated the company's contact, mailing & Stock Transaction with workers
+- Consistently updated the company's contact database, mailing lists, and stock transactions with workers
-- Managed Unix/Linux system problems like windows and software installation
+- Managed Unix/Linux system administration, including Windows and software installations
-- Collaborated with IT teams and vendors to evaluate and implement new technologies, staying current with industry trends and best practices to enhance the organization's overall efficiency and effectiveness
+- Collaborated with IT teams and vendors to evaluate and implement new technologies, staying current with industry trends and best practices to enhance organizational efficiency and effectiveness

 ## Skills 🛠️